bartje1974/projectX/README.md

 I do not think so.
 Oh yes, there is one more thing: The license.
 You are free to hack the code to use.
-Does my name remain there?
-No, maybe you just send me a message to tell you to use the framework. (or portions thereof) All code I've written with inspiration after searching the internet on forums and such.
+Does my name need to remain in the code?
+No, feel free to use it as you want.
+All code I've written with inspiration after searching the internet on forums.
 The most I have rewritten my own taste and ideas how I think they should work.

 ## The manual?
 If the framework is ready for a real application, I will make a clear manual.